JetBrains/kotlin-multiplatform-dev-docs/topics/tools/recommended-ides.md

 that provides basic launching and debugging capabilities for iOS apps, preflight environment checks, and other helpful KMP functionality.

-> Make sure to turn on K2 mode in Android Studio to fully experience the framework,
-> as it might be turned off by default.
->
-{style="note"}

 ## Other IDEs and code editors

 If basic Kotlin Multiplatform support is enough for you, you can use any IDE that supports Kotlin.